twitter-developer/Twitter-Rebranding-on-Developers/README.md

 `collect_data/`

 - **Twitter.py**
-  - Collect users whose data you want to retrieve.
   - Fill in your token, username, and password in the script to access Twitter/X API.

 - **Mastodon.py** and **Bluesky.py**